 - What types of books do they read or have in their library?
 Do these line up with your perspective and beliefs?

-This can be one of the most important questions to help you choose the best preschool for your child.
+This can and should be one of the most important preschool tour questions to help you choose the best preschool for your child.
 You want to ensure that your child will be in an environment that will support your beliefs and not undermine them or make fun of them.

 Does the center have volunteers who help in the classroom and go on field trips?
 What is the screening process for the volunteers and staff?
 Do they have to do a background check?
 They should!

-When you are considering sending your child off to the care of someone else, you want to know how many teachers are going to be in the classroom every day and how many students are enrolled?
+Another preschool interview question you should ask when you are considering sending your child off to the care of someone else, is how many teachers are going to be in the classroom every day and how many students are enrolled?

 Many states have specific requirements about the ratio and there is a good reason for this requirement.
 It is very difficult for one adult to supervise, love, engage with, protect, and nurture 20 three-year-old children at once.